AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/crxde.md

 ## Creating a File {#creating-a-file}

-To create a new file with CRXDE Lite:
+To create a file with CRXDE Lite:

 1. Open CRXDE Lite in your browser.
 1. In the [**Exploerer Pane**,](#explorer-pane) right-click the component where you want to create the file, select **Create**, then **Create File**.